themue/samples/README.md

-# Samples
+# The Samples Project

-The samples repository is a little helper for other projects.
-Those are different
+The **Samples Project** is a repository containing source code, deployment descriptors, and configurations for various other projects.
+These are not productive projects, but

+* articles,
 * talks,
-* workshops,
-* trainings, and
+* trainings and
-* articles.
+* workshops.

-All those are around programming languages - mostly Go - and deployment desriptors.
-I try to create one logical world here, as a single solution.
-But with modules matching to the different topic.
-Also everything will be documented to understand the ideas and how it works.
-May even look too documented for a productive code later. :smile:

-The different talks, workshops, trainings, and articles then will ohne reference the accrding parts of the code here.
+These then refer to the Sample Project examples.
+It is loosely coupled in itself and yet tries to create a coordinated world.
+In this way the different users, i.e. the articles and co., can benefit from each other.

+I hope you enjoy it.